mumb/xplor-server/README.md

 * Container is hot reloaded in case of any change in code

+### Docker based environment setup for Mac:
-* For MacOs, install docker engine from their site and rest of command is same.
+* Install docker engine from docker official website and rest of command is same.